Emilyfactor/Unit-19-Homework-Protecting-VSI-from-Future-Attacks/Homework_Solved.md

 Based on the geographic map, recommend a firewall rule that the networking team should implement.
 Provide a "plain english" description of the rule.

-Filtering out the traffic from the United States, the country which had the most activity is coming from Ukraine.
+-Filtering out the traffic from the United States, the country which had the most activity is coming from Ukraine.

-		> Firewall Rule Description- Block all incoming HTTP traffic where the source IP comes from the country of Ukraine.
+-Firewall Rule Description- Block all incoming HTTP traffic where the source IP comes from the country of Ukraine.

 Question 2

 VSI has insider information that JobeCorp will launch the same webserver attack but use a different IP each time in order to avoid being stopped by the rule you just created.

 What other rules can you create to protect VSI from attacks against your webserver?

 Most of the data coming from the Ukarine is approximately 34% of the network.
 There are 3 other vaules that could cause for the creation of more firewalls: bytes, ip, useragent.
-	> Block all incoming HTTP traffic where the bytes are equal to 65748
+		- Block all incoming HTTP traffic where the bytes are equal to 65748
-	> Block all incoming HTTP traffic where the ip address is equal to 194.105.145.147 AND 79.171.127.34
+		- Block all incoming HTTP traffic where the ip address is equal to 194.105.145.147 AND 79.171.127.34
-	> Block all incoming HTTP traffic where the useragent is equal to Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.2; SV1; .NET CLR 2.0 50727987787; InfoPath.1)
+		- Block all incoming HTTP traffic where the useragent is equal to Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.2; SV1; .NET CLR 2.0 50727987787; InfoPath.1)

 Conceive of two more rules in "plain english".
 Hint: Look for other fields that indicate the attacker.